7. Teaching and Learning Support and Student Resources

 7.10 Residential education

 7.10.1 Residential education plays a significant role in complementing the formal curriculum in the achievement of the University educational aims (Appendix 7.11).
 The Committee on Halls advises the Committee on Student Affairs on all matters pertaining to student residence and student welfare in residential halls and non-residential halls, as well as the development and planning of halls of residence.
-The Governance Committee of the Residential Colleges oversees all matters related to residential colleges and reports to the Committee on Student Affairs.
+Both the Residential Colleges and CEDARS-administered student residences have their respective governance committees to oversee the management and development of these residences.
+These governance committees report to the Committee on Student Affairs.

 7.11 Sports and exercises

-7.11.1 Apart from managing the University sports facilities for student / staff’s recreational and training use, the Centre for Sports and Exercise (www.cse.hku.hk) also designs and implements the UNI-SPORTS, UNI-ADVENTURE and Exercise is Medicine on Campus programmes to encourage members of the HKU family to stay fit and healthy.
+7.11.1 CSE is responsible for the management and operations of the University sports facilities, namely Stanley Ho Sports Centre, Henry Fok Swimming Pool as well as two satellite fitness centres (CSE Active on the Centennial Campus and B-Active next to MTR HKU Station) and two other off-site venues at Suen Chi Sun Hall and Ho Tim Hall which house multi-purpose rooms and a mini-gym.
+Apart from managing the University sports facilities for students’/staff’s recreational and training use, the CSE (www.cse.hku.hk) also designs and implements the UNI-SPORTS, UNI-ADVENTURE, Sports-for-All and Exercise is Medicine on Campus programmes to encourage members of the HKU family to stay fit and healthy and improve their physical and mental well-being.
 The programmes aim to provide participants with not only an appreciation of the link between regular physical activity and well-being but also the opportunities to develop skills needed for life-long sports, activity involvement, chronic disease prevention and management.

 7.11.3 Uni-Adventure aims to provide opportunities for those who wish to explore new and dynamic educational experiences.
 Through a series of challenging outdoor activities and initiative exercises, participants will experience unique learning opportunities to enhance leadership and communication skills and strengthen self-esteem and personal development.

-7.11.4 The Centre for Sports and Exercise also runs the Active Health Clinic (www.ahc.hku.hk/) that conducts health and fitness programmes and education via its Exercise is Medicine initiative (www.eim.cse.hku.hk/).
+7.11.5 CSE also runs the Active Health Clinic (www.ahc.hku.hk/) that conducts health and fitness programmes and education via its Exercise is Medicine on Campus (EIMOC) initiative (www.eim.cse.hku.hk/).
 The Active Health Clinic serves as a hub for clinicians, exercise specialists and other allied health professionals in promoting health and physical activity among special populations and individuals who are at risk of developing inactivity related diseases such as diabetes, hypertension, cancer and osteoporosis.
-The Exercise is Medicine initiative, a partnership with the University Health Service, is tasked with improving the health and wellness of all HKU staff and students by promoting physical activity as a vital sign of health.
+The EIMOC initiative, a partnership with the University Health Service, is tasked with improving the health and wellness of all HKU staff and students by promoting physical activity as a vital sign of health.

 7.12 Health service